d-misra/SFND_Lidar_Obstacle_Detection/README.md

 ![](media/real-pcd-obb.png)

 Note that the bounding boxes are oriented on the Z plane again and that one truck was artificially split into two clusters.

+A result with axis-aligned bounding boxes (they look much better than untreated oriented BBs, to be fair) can be found at the top of this README.